Code-Institute-Submissions/Hermeticpoet-milestone-project-2/README.md

 * Box shadow codes were generated at [CSS matic | box-shadow](https://cssmatic.com/box-shadow).
 * The creation of the coloured button div elements was done by the developer with some mentor advice.
 * The power and strict toggle switches code was taken directly from the [Bootswatch](https://bootswatch.com/spacelab/) theme page.
-* The sound clips were taken from [Soundjay.com](https://www.soundjay.com/button-sounds-1.html "Game Sounds").
-A free to use site of various sound files.
 * The Trophy and Frustrated emojis were taken from [emojipedia.org](https://emojipedia.org/trophy/ "Emoji Trophy Image").
-These are also free to use.
+These are all free to use and share.
-* The accordian and modal code was scraped from [Bootstrap](https://getbootstrap.com/) documentation and altered to suit my needs.
+* The accordian and modal code was scraped from [Bootstrap](https://getbootstrap.com/) and altered to suit my needs.
-* The code for generating a random number between 1 and 4 was sourced from [George Louis](https://www.youtube.com/watch?v=iXscqYgZ7HQ "Root Code").
+* The code for generating a random number between 1 and 4 was sourced from this [Stack Overflow](https://stackoverflow.com/questions/1349404/generate-random-string-characters-in-javascript?rq=1) post and adapted.
 * The core code for lighting up the correct button was sourced from [Beau Carnes](https://www.youtube.com/watch?v=zwKoo7VDj44 "Edureka") and adjusted to suit my code.
 * The code to disable the startBtn came from this [Stack Overflow](https://stackoverflow.com/questions/13831601/disabling-and-enabling-a-html-input-button) post.
+* The code to create the sticky footer that would not collapse came from [here](https://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/).
-* The rest of the code sourced by way of research, asking Slack members and brute force trial and error.
+* The rest of the code was sourced by way of research, asking Slack members, as well as brute force trial and error.

 ### Media
+The sound clips were taken from [Soundjay.com](https://www.soundjay.com/button-sounds-1.html "Game Sounds").
+A free to use and share website of various sound files.

 The background image used for the **Rules** accordian / modal was obtained from [wikimedia](https://commons.wikimedia.org/wiki/Category:Images).
-A free to use and share site for __commons__ licensed images.
+A free to use and share website for __commons__ licensed images.

 ### Acknowledgements
 I received inspiration for this project by watching a number of videos & tutorials from various You Tube users.
 Two in particular were - [George Louis](https://www.youtube.com/watch?v=iXscqYgZ7HQ "Root Code") &
 [Beau Carnes](https://www.youtube.com/watch?v=zwKoo7VDj44 "Edureka").
 As always, my mentor (**Chris Zeilinsky**) was of invaluable help in keeping me positive about this project as I struggled to get my code up and working.
+Phillip Walton (no relation) who published the flexbox [code](https://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/) to create a sticky footer.
 And finally, my fellow [Code Institute](https://codeinstitute.net/) student [Anna](https://github.com/AJGreaves) with her advice for the strucure of this README.md file.

 __Simon__ is a registered trademark of [**Hasbro**](https://shop.hasbro.com/en-gb).